Bradley Stoddard, Director, Michigan's Public Safety Communications System

 Phone: 517-284-4090 , LangenfeldP@michigan.gov

-Pete Langenfeld is responsible for the Public Safety Enterprise Services Unit and the Business Services and Communication and Outreach areas within MPSCS.
+Pete Langenfeld is responsible for the Public Safety Enterprise Applications within the MPSCS.
 The PSESU team implements and supports integrated public safety applications and technologies such as Computer-Aided Dispatch, NetMotion, Automatic Resource Locator, Automatic Vehicle Locator and mobile computing applications for MPSCS users all over the state.
 He also is responsible for management and administration of MPSCS’s Enterprise Asset Management System and WAVE, a push-to-talk platform that connects radio, cellular and Wi-Fi that Michigan’s first responders can use to communicate with each other.

 Phone: 517-284-4068, DrazkoskiJ@michigan.gov